yanghr/DeepHoyer/README.md

 }
 ```

 The codes for MNIST, CIFAR-10 and ImageNet experiments are within `mnist/`, `cifar/` and `imagenet/` folder respectively.
 Please follow the README file in each folder to run the experiments.
-Codes are tested with Pytorch 1.2.0 and Python 3.6.8.
+Codes are tested with Pytorch 1.2.0 and Python 3.6.8, tqdm package is preferred for better visualization of the training process.

 ### Acknowledgement